Background Knowledge Probe

 - Orange Unit: This includes social chapters introducing the book, the underlying perspectives and mindsets, and broader skill sets underlying the framing of a person-centered guide to demystifying technology.
 The technical chapters introduce the electronics, circuits, and prototyping tools we’ll use through the remainder of the book and beyond.

-- Blue Unit: The Blue Unit is comprised of four social + technical sessions.
-This includes social chapters exploring the histories of race, gender, and technology, the mutual shaping of sociotechnical information systems by innovators, innovators-in-use, and those in between including Adafruit Industries and the Raspberry Pi Foundation.
-The technical chapters move from individual electronic components to complex circuit boards such as the Raspberry Pi microcomputer and the Circuit Playground Express microcontroller, and explore how these can be used to bring together electronics and programming code so that individuals and communities of practice can shape digital tools in ways that better serve their valued beings and doings.
+- Blue Unit: The Blue Unit is comprised of four social and technical sessions.
+This includes social chapters exploring the histories of race, gender, and technology, and the mutual shaping of sociotechnical information systems by innovators, innovators-in-use, and those in between, including Adafruit Industries and the Raspberry Pi Foundation.
+The technical chapters move from individual electronic components to complex circuit boards such as the Raspberry Pi microcomputer and the Circuit Playground Express microcontroller, and explore how these can be used to bring together electronics and programming code so that individuals and communities of practice can shape digital tools in ways that better serve those things they value being and doing.

-The grouping of thematically-linked chapters within specific units builds from two decades of participatory design in community and with community, and from the teaching of these concepts and practices in courses and workshops.
-However, the use of colors rather than numbers for the units, and the lack of chapter labels for each web page is in recognition of the value of flexibility in how these materials are covered in a specific context and moment in time.
+The grouping of thematically linked chapters within specific units builds from two decades of participatory design in and with community, and from the teaching of these concepts and practices in courses and workshops.
+However, the use of colors rather than numbers for the units, and the lack of chapter labels for each web page, is in recognition of the value of flexibility in how these materials are covered in a specific context and moment in time.

 As you travel through the lesson plans for each session within the three units, think of these as pre-season training activities within a sports metaphor.
 Each is meant to strengthen a different aspect of ourselves and ourselves in relation to others.
 As with pre-season training, by the end of the Rainbow Unit we will have not reached the finish line, but rather the end of pre-season training.
 It will then be time to enter into the start of a new season of our information science lives with a clearer and stronger person-centered community inquiry mindset and muscle memory facilitating new levels of action-reflection collective leadership as professional taking on the sociotechnical challenges of the day.